-The current position seems to be one where there is a reluctance to seriously tackle the language-in-education policies.
-Practice does not reflect the Ministry of Education policies, and, as Mugler (1996: 281) claims 'throughout the Pacific region, vernaculars are often used at levels and for subjects for which English is supposed to be the sole medium of instruction'.
+The current position seems to be one where there is a reluctance to seriously tackle the language -in-education policies.
+Practice does not reflect the Ministry of Education policies, and, as Mugler (1996, p.
+281) claims "throughout the Pacific region, vernaculars are often used at levels and for subjects for which English is supposed to be the sole medium of instruction".

-The relationship between L1 and L2 proficiency and achievement
+The relationship between L1 and L2 proficiency and achievement participants, and contexts draw upon different languages in many of these countries.

-In a discussion of the relationship that exists between L1 proficiency and the subsequent L2 (i.e. a third language) proficiency, it is all too easy to make simplistic statements about this relationship.
-A language does not operate in a vacuum: it operates in a sociocultural and sociopolitical milieu.
+In a discussion of the relationship that exists between L1 proficiency and the subsequent L2 (i.e. the second language but also includes a third language) proficiency it is all too easy to make simplistic statements about this relationship.
+A language does not operate in a vacuum; it operates in a sociocultural and sociopolitical milieu.
 In a multilingual country, the choice of language X as a medium of instruction or the language of initial literacy for all necessarily advantages the speakers of that language over the speakers of language Y. This is a sociopolitical reality for which the solution or solutions are not simple.
-It is neither as simple as claiming that learners with language Y background will necessarily underachieve in a school system, as other factors, such as societal attitudes to the group and its language, and the power relationships, contribute to the outcomes as well (see, for example, Cummins, 1986).
+It is neither as simple as claiming that learners with language Y background will necessarily underachieve in a school system, as other factors, such as, societal attitudes to the group and its language, and the power relationships contribute to the outcomes also (see, for example, Cummins, 1986).
 These non-school-based factors need to be kept in mind in a discussion of language-in-education policy.

-The context of minority languages in the midst of a majority, high-status language
+The context of minority languages in the midst of a majority, high status language

-Minority languages cannot be discussed in the same way in the South Pacific context as they can be in, say, the American, Canadian or Australian contexts where the minority languages are regarded as contrasting with a high-status language such as English or French.
+The South Pacific context does not lend itself to a discussion of minority languages in quite the same way as it might in, say, the American, Canadian or

+Australian contexts where the minority languages are regarded as contrasting a high status language such as English or French.
 In Solomon Islands and Vanuatu there are a number of minority languages (Crowley, 2000; Crowley & Lynch, 1986), but with none having a predominance through numbers or status.
 Rotuman and Kiribati (used on Rabi Island) can be regarded as minority languages in Fiji, though the former appears ethnolinguistically quite vital.
-To this can be added, for example, the dialectal differences found in Fiji (Geraghty, 1984) or in the Cook Islands (Siegel, 1996).
+To this can be added the dialectal differences found in Fiji (Geraghty, 1984) or in the Cook Islands (Siegel, 1996), for example.